Baytars/ambulant-code/Documentation/mediasupport/seamlessplayback/readme.txt

 	to a different region.

 sptest-05
-	Loop: Play the first two bars twice.
+	Loop: 4 4-second parts.
+Play the first two bars twice.
 Then play bar 5 and 6 twice.
 	Tests what happens if subsequent playback needs to reposition the media.

+sptest-06
+	Global time: Same as sptest-01, but now only the media are in 4 parts, the Karaoke is global.
+Tests what happens to global synchronization.